Alternative Method Of Slimming Down

 BetterMe app is a foolproof way to go from zero to a weight loss hero in a safe and sustainable way!
 So, what are you waiting for?
 Start transforming your body now!

 Goji berries, also known as wolfberries have been in use for at least 3,000 years.
 Nowadays they mostly come in dried form and are used in teas and several dishes.
 As a remedy goji berries are believed to promote kidney health and improve longevity.
-They contain antioxidants and fiber and add to a healthy digestion and vision.
+They contain antioxidants and fiber that promote to a healthy digestion and vision.

 This sweet herb goes in a lot of different tonics and formulas, as a “harmonizer”, regulating and easing the bitterness and helping the medicine to go down.
 Licorice is also thought to promote proper digestion, clear out heat, aid in swelling, itching, and redness, and reduce skin rashes.
 If you are planning on getting a Chinese herbal weight-loss formula, there is a great possibility, that it will include licorice root.

 You can use this herb in teas, as a flavoring in stir-fries, and in sweet baked goods.
-Sun-dried mandarin peels act as a warming agent, improving your spleen and stomach functions.
+Sun-dried mandarin peels act as a warming agent, thought to improve your spleen and stomach functions.
 Like the tangerine itself, they are a great source of vitamin C, and even contain higher concentrations of that antioxidant, meaning that they do a great job at fighting harmful free radicals.

 Despite its positive effects, traditional Chinese medicine along with Chinese herbs is not completely risk-free.
 Numerous researches show that some components may be toxic, and some Chinese herbal products are contaminated with incorrect herbs, undeclared plant or animal material, some of which resulted in organ damage, drugs (blood-thinner warfarin, non-steroidal anti-inflammatory agent diclofenac, and others), heavy metals, pesticides, and sulfites, which could cause severe allergic reactions or asthma (13, 11, 5).